yasaswiveera/RNAseq-preprocessing-tutorial/README.md

 In this step, the reads are mapped to the reference genome, which provides the genes/regions that the RNA came from.

 ### Quality Control of Aligned Files
-**FastQC** on *BAM* files
 **MultiQC** summary report
 QC once again to see how well the reads mapped to genes and how many were counted.
-This further helps identify any disparities between or identify low-quality samples.
+This produces a report of all samples, making it easier to compare between multiple samples.

 ### Quantification
 **FeatureCounts** to quantify gene expression